 The POC analysis also ensures that the money spent on the development is not misspent on any of its aspects.

 Software development in the POC environment rules out all the significant risks associated with its process.
 And it helps the team choose a safer, more effective, and potentially successful direction.

-For example, an expensive software development project could cause a fatal financial blow to the investors and developers if the end results fail to meet the expectations.
+For example, an expensive software development project could cause a fatal financial blow to investors and developers if the end results fail to meet expectations.

 A POC analysis will prevent such possibilities even before the development begins.